Pachakuthirai: Reception

 Malini Mannath of Chennai Online wrote, "A fare that is nauseating, gross and sleazy, an unforgivable assault on the senses.
 And more than the perversion of the character, what jolts you is the scripting and presentation that is totally devoid of sensitivity and sensibility".
 Malathi Rangarajan of The Hindu criticised the film for its verbosity, but added, "Parthiban plays his part(s) in typical fashion.
 He is more effective when he silently goes about serving the needy.
 Namita does what is expected of her".
 Lajjavathi of Kalki felt the first half was nauseating but called the second half as bright.

 G. Ulaganathan of Deccan Herald wrote, "The movies in a way reminds us of his first film as hero, Puthiya pathai.
 He essays his role with utmost ease.
 But the surprise is Namitha who, in the second half, shows how she can perform as an actress given a good script.
 While the movie has everything to give you a fulsome entertainment, the climax is quite abrupt and even childish--two villains shooting each other at pointblank range while the hero ducks their bullets!".
+Sify wrote, "On the whole, Pachakuthirai is sure delight to audience who love crude, crass and risqué films with lot of double entendre".